My Dementia Diagnosis: A Personal Story of Early-Onset CTE

 Steven: That I am still here.
 Don't make decisions without me.
 ASK ME!

 Steven: Yes, I have dementia, but dementia doesn't have ME.
 This is just my new normal.
-Read and educate yourself about your type of dementia, so you know better what to expect and what questions to ask your doctor.
-And write your questions down before your doctor appointment, and make sure that before you leave all of your questions are answered.
+Read and educate yourself about your type of dementia so you know what to expect and what questions to ask your doctor.

-Share your story with others, and remember to ask them about their story too.
+Write down your questions before your doctor's appointments.
+Make sure all of your questions are answered before you leave.
+Share your story with others, and remember to ask them about their story, too.
 Sad to say, but most people have a story to share about the dementia of a family member or close friend.

 Steven uses the hashtag #LivingStrongWithDementia on social media.